iobond/aib-old/INSTALL.md

 ================

-See doc/build-*.md for instructions on building the various elements of the Aib Core reference implementation of Aib.
+See doc/build-*.md for instructions on building the various elements of the AIB Core reference implementation of Aib.